 Tesla dominates the list of America’s best-selling electric vehicles.
 In the first half of 2020, four of their models were among the top five most popular EV sellers.

 Their Model 3 has been the best-selling EV in the world for a few years now by a wide margin.
 The Chevy Bolt, Nissan LEAF, and Audi e-tron also make appearances on the list of EV best-sellers.

 3. What kind of mileage do electric vehicles get?

-Those mileage figures are significantly affected by a wide range of variables, though.
-Running your electric car’s air conditioner or heating system will, not surprisingly, drain your battery quicker.
+Mileage figures are significantly affected by other variables as well.
+Running an electric car’s air conditioner or heating system will, not surprisingly, drain your battery quicker.